leoshimo/vrs/DESIGN.md

 NDJSON-based messages and syntactic sugar to it will be used to keep CLI interaction close to client API as possible.

+## Lisp as the Uniform Interface

+In vrsjmp, it's Lisp all the way down:

+- Scripting language is Lisp
+- Modules extends runtime via bindings in Lisp
+- User interfaces are s-expressions
+- Hypermedia controls within interface are s-expressions
+- Messages between client and runtime are s-expressions

+Lisp is the substrate for code and data that ties the client, runtime, and modules together.